by Jack Norris, RD

 Vegans tend to have an omega-6 to omega-3 ratio of 10:1 to 15:1, compared to a ratio of 6:1 to 10:1 for omnivores.
 Traditionally, vegans have been encouraged to raise EPA and DHA levels by increasing ALA and decreasing the short-chain, omega-6 fatty acid linoleic acid (LA) that can interfere with omega-3 conversion.
 Unfortunately, there are no long-term studies looking at the EPA and DHA levels in vegetarians and vegans who follow the recommendations to increase ALA and limit LA.

 There are now many companies offering vegan DHA supplements made from seaweed, and some include EPA.
-While the need for vegans to supplement with DHA is debatable, it’s more clear that vegans meeting ALA requirements shouldn’t need a supplement with EPA.
+While the need for vegans to supplement with DHA is debatable, it’s more clear that vegans meeting ALA requirements shouldn’t need to supplement with EPA.

 See Fish and Cardiovascular Disease for an analysis of the benefits of eating fish or taking fish oil supplements for the general public and how that impacts a vegetarian or vegan diet.